 Now that you know, the food of Varanasi is itself a whole new experience.
 Therefore, the trip to Varanasi is incomplete without trying the most recommended food options and places to eat.
 When I was in Varanasi, I explored a lot of places to try some of the best authentic foods, and trust me these are the best ones.

 Varanasi is famous for varieties of chaat: Tamatar Chaat, Dahi Bhalla, and Palak Chaat.
 Deena Chaat Bhandar near Dashashwamedh Ghat and Kashi Chaat Bhandar at Godowlia Road are the best ones.
 Moreover, If you want to experience the real taste of Kachori Sabji, head over to Shri Ram Bhandar Chowk, Vishwanath Misthan Bhandar, Chetganj, Shri Ram Bhandar and you’ll know why every Banarasi loves it.

 WHAT TO EAT?

 Lassi is one of the most popular drinks in Varanasi.
-To experience one of the finest lassi, go to Pahalwan Lassi Bhandar, and Rajaram Lassi.
-Blue Lassi Shops near Manikarnika Ghat serves their own style of lassi.
-In addition to that, try thandai at Baba Thandai, Godowlia and you’ll never regret.
+To experience one of the finest lassis, go to Pahalwan Lassi Bhandar, and Rajaram Lassi.
+Blue Lassi Shops near Manikarnika Ghat serve their own style of lassi.
+In addition to that, try thandai at Baba Thandai, Godowlia and you’ll never regret it.

 Varanasi food is incomplete without pan.
 Almost every people in Varanasi is fond of eating pan and you will get to know by seeing the stains on the wall.
 I was recommended to try pan at Rajendra Prasad Chaurasiya Pan Bhandar.